 Kiwanis also plays a special role in developing future generations of leaders.
 K-Kids clubs at the elementary school level, Builders Clubs in public school and junior highs, Key Clubs in high schools, and Circle K clubs at the collegiate level, all are Kiwanis organizations that teach community service and leadership skills to young people.
 In addition, Aktion Clubs are made up of adults with mental and physical disabilities who enthusiastically perform service to help others.

-Kiwanis Club of Guelph
+Kiwanis Club of Guelph, brief history

 Kiwanis Club of Guelph has been involved in the VIP (Values, Influences and Peers) program currently offered to all children in Guelph schools and managed by the Guelph Police.
 We are also involved in the Kiwanis Music Festival which is a tradition in our city and the club has also been an integral part of creating and maintaining Camp Belwood for special needs children.

-Kiwanis, UNICEF Join Forces
+Kiwanis and UNICEF Join Forces

 Having saved millions of lives through its campaign to virtually eliminate Iodine Deficiency disorders, Kiwanis is set to battle another scourge that kills 160 children every day: maternal and neonatal tetanus.